 Notes

-- Hot fudge will keep for up to one month stored in an airtight container in the refrigerator.
+- Storage: Hot fudge will keep for up to one month stored in an airtight container in the refrigerator.

 - To reheat fudge: transfer a portion to a microwave safe bowl and reheat in 10 second increments until warmed through.